Solertis/Otrera/README.md

 Mythology consists of a set of core rules and stat systems.
-These can easily be adapted into original RPG's for personal or private use.
+These can easily be adapted into original RPG's for personal or commercial use.
 The software modules are all in Python and JSON, making them fairly easy to develop.
 There are also a set of docs that lay out the entire game system.